8 Tips for Managing Your Child’s Tangled Hair

 Do you often find yourself exasperated, wondering, “Why does my daughter’s hair knot so easily?”

 If your daughter’s hair is always tangled, bath time is probably a pretty stressful affair in your house.
-And trust me when I say that I know exactly what you’re going through.
+And trust me when I say that as a mother of four young girls, I know exactly what you’re going through.

-So if your child’s hair tangles easily and you’re struggling to untangle it without yelling or tears, this is the article for you.
-Not only will I be explaining how to get the knots out of your child’s hair once it’s already tangled (including for young toddler-aged kids), but I’ll also share tips on how to keep their hair from tangling in the first place!
+If your child’s hair tangles easily and you’re struggling to untangle it without yelling or tears, read on to find out how to get the knots out of your child’s hair … and how to keep their hair from tangling in the first place.

 Related: DIY Hair Detangling Spray for Kids (Tear-Free!)